10up/block-components/README.md

 ## useHasSelectedInnerBlock

-Determine wether one of the inner blocks currently is selected.
+Determine whether one of the inner blocks currently is selected.

 ### Usage
 ```js